grutter-spm-group/gxsmread/README.md

 gxsm does this because it allows *any* signal to be hooked into its input channels ADC0 - ADC7 (ADC = Analog to Digital Converter).
 It expects these signals to be a DC voltage, where the voltage level corresponds to a unit of interest.
 Thus, there is some conversion factor x, converting from DC V to a physical unit of interest.

 Since gxsm knows nothing about the signal being fed, it cannot automatically convert it to the experimenter's units! gxsmread will perform these conversions automatically, provided the user includes a configuration file indicating the meaning of each channel of interest.
-This feature is enabled by default, but can be overriden by setting $use_physical_units$ to False in the associated gxsm.read method.
+This feature is enabled by default, but can be overriden by setting `$use_physical_units$` to False in the associated gxsm.read method.

 ### Metadata

 gxsm also stores a large amount of metadata on the experiment performed.
-To make this metadata even more clear, most of them are stored as data variables as well; this allows additional 'attributes' to be provided to clarify their meaning (e.g. $long_name$, $Units$).
+To make this metadata even more clear, most of them are stored as data variables as well; this allows additional 'attributes' to be provided to clarify their meaning (e.g. `$long_name$`, `$Units$`).

 However, this has the effect of creating *many* data variables for a given file, which may confuse the user.
 To simplify matters, gxsmread will by default convert all metadata variables to metadata attributes.
-This can be overriden by setting $simplify_metadata$ to False in the associated gxsm.read method.
+This can be overriden by setting `$simplify_metadata$` to False in the associated gxsm.read method.

 ## gxsmread Overview